thosgood/this-weeks-finds/markdown/201-250/week235.md

 [gr-qc/9905087](http://arxiv.org/abs/gr-qc/9905087).

 So, the MacDowell-Mansouri approach is a natural for spin foam models.
-It\'s not that MacDowell-Mansouri gravity *is* a BF theory - but its Lagrangian is the BF Lagrangian plus extra terms.
+It's not that MacDowell-Mansouri gravity *is* a BF theory - but its Lagrangian is the BF Lagrangian plus extra terms.
 So, we can think of it as a perturbed version of BF theory.

-There\'s also one way SO(4,1) is worse than the Poincare group.
-It\'s a simple Lie group - so it doesn\'t have a god-given \"translation\" subgroup the way the Poincare group does.
+There's also one way SO(4,1) is worse than the Poincare group.
+It's a simple Lie group - so it doesn't have a god-given "translation" subgroup the way the Poincare group does.
 The Poincare gauge theory formulation of general relativity requires that we treat translations differently from boosts and rotations.
-We can\'t do this in an SO(4,1) gauge theory unless we break the symmetry down to a smaller group: the Lorentz group, SO(3,1).
+We can't do this in an SO(4,1) gauge theory unless we break the symmetry down to a smaller group: the Lorentz group, SO(3,1).

 So, to get MacDowell-Mansouri gravity from SO(4,1) BF theory, we need to add extra terms to the Lagrangian that break the symmetry group down to SO(3,1).
-This isn\'t bad, just a bit sneaky.
+This isn't bad, just a bit sneaky.

 The new paper by Freidel, Kowalski-Glikman and Starodubtsev is mainly about the SO(4,1) BF theory rather than full-fledged MacDowell-Mansouri